 Data from inventory (store, products)

 Samples of interactions (if available) or a set of use cases.

 At Tryolabs we build custom data-driven solutions to improve company’s KPIs.
-This means that we partner up with our clients to conceptualize & build custom Machine Learning systems taht either increase revenue or reduce costs.
+This means that we partner up with retailers to conceptualize & build custom Machine Learning systems that either increase revenue or reduce costs.

 Main contributors of this guide: Javier Couto, Martín Fagioli, Guillermina Umpiérrez and Esther Rietmann.